 At the beginning of each section, students learn about the capital and capital of each state and the five territories.
 Matching state capitals or abbreviations to their maps is easy and fun for children and even teens.
-It gets students familiar with all the capitals and abbreviations for the first time or as a review.
+Created to supplement God Bless the USA Exploring States & Territories, God Bless the USA State Capitals & Abbreviations helps students get familiar with all the capitals and abbreviations for the first time or as a review.
 If you are memorizing state capitals and abbreviations, then these printable pages can be used over and over to help with the memorization process.

 Each geographical section is set up in the following way:

 First Page: Map with states and capitals.
 Chart with states, abbreviations, capitals, statehood date, and population.
 These charts were taken from the resource section of God Bless America: Exploring States & Territories.

 State Capitals & Capitols Pages: Quick intro to each state capital and state capitol.
 (Don’t forget capital is a city and capitol is a building)